coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 export OS_AUTH_SYSTEM=rackspace
 ```

 If you have credentials already set up for use with the Nova CLI, they may conflict due to oddities in these tools.
-Re-source your credientials:
+Re-source your credentials:

 ```sh
 source ~/.bash_profile